unitaryfoundation/qlass/paper/paper.md

 The implementation leverages several design patterns to ensure extensibility.
 It allows integration with different quantum backends and enables easy addition of new variational forms.
 We also support multiple output formats from different simulator backends.

 # Distribution and Development
-`qlass` source code is hosted on Unitary Fund's Github repository.
+`qlass` source code is hosted on Unitary Foundation's GitHub repository.
 It is released there and via the Python Package Index (PyPI).
 The documentation can be found on [https://qlass.readthedocs.org/](https://qlass.readthedocs.org/) and consists of a user guide, an API-doc and tutorials.
 Milestones are used to guide development sprints and coordinate with contributors.
 It is licensed under permissive OSI licence Apache 2.0 to facilitate its adoption and integration in the developing quantum software stack.

 # Usage, Contributions and Community
-Users can open issues on the Github repository to receive assistance from maintainers or use a dedicated Discord channel on the Unitary Fund Discord server for broader support and engagement. `qlass` is already used to support theoretical and experimental work in academia and in the quantum industry, such as in the QLASS project, where it is used to model experiments with the glass-based processors by the startup Ephos and to test quantum chemistry solutions in Lithium ion battery modeling by CNRS and the University of Montpellier. `qlass` participated in unitaryHACK, the largest hackathon in quantum open-source software; it was the first project, out of over 50 participating ones, to have all bounties awarded, gaining two new contributors, a student from the University of Boston and a developer from Mexico. `qlass` has been used as training material for the Collaborative Innovative Network by the European Space Agency's Phi Lab.
+Users can open issues on the GitHub repository to receive assistance from maintainers or use a dedicated Discord channel on the Unitary Foundation Discord server for broader support and engagement. `qlass` is already used to support theoretical and experimental work in academia and in the quantum industry, such as in the QLASS project, where it is used to model experiments with the glass-based processors by the startup Ephos and to test quantum chemistry solutions in Lithium ion battery modeling by CNRS and the University of Montpellier. `qlass` participated in unitaryHACK, the largest hackathon in quantum open-source software; it was the first project, out of over 50 participating ones, to have all bounties awarded, gaining two new contributors, a student from the University of Boston and a developer from Mexico. `qlass` has been used as training material for the Collaborative Innovative Network by the European Space Agency's Phi Lab.

 # Conclusions and Future Work